cardano-foundation/docs-cardano-org/explore-cardano/what-is-a-stakepool.md

-# What is a stake pool?
+# What is a Stake Pool?

 A stake pool is a reliable server node that focuses on maintenance and holds the combined stake of various stakeholders in a single entity.
 Stake pools are responsible for processing transactions and producing new blocks and are at the core of Ouroboros, the Cardano proof-of-stake protocol.